luccahuguet/yazelix/README.md

 - You can open and close the sidebar by switching zellij layouts (press `alt ]` and `alt [`)

 ### Base Layout
-The initial layout includes four panes:
+The initial layout includes one usable pane, but actually 4 in total:
 ![Base Layout](https://github.com/luccahuguet/zellij-files/assets/27565287/adc6162c-a1ec-4635-b217-aa7a9ba691c5)
 - **Tab-bar** at the top
 - **Status-bar** at the bottom